 Prepare the second-hand clothes for sale:

-Wash the clothes, and if necessary, make any small repairs you can before sending them to the buyer.
+Wash the clothes, and if necessary, make any small repairs before sending them to the buyer.

 It is essential to send the items in good condition so that people will be satisfied, which will possibly lead to: